randy-johnson/boxlang-docs/getting-started/overview/syntax-style-guide/README.md

 ## High Precision Mathematics

 By deafult, BoxLang will use high-precision mathematics by evaluting your numbers and determining the right type for them.
-If the numbers are short, they will be `integer,` If they contain decimals they wil be `Doubles` and if you do math on them, we will use `BigDecimals.`  You don't have to be knowing or addressing the numerical types, we will do that for you. &#x20;
+If the numbers whole and short enough, they will be stored in an `Integer` or `Long`.
+If they contain decimals they will be a `BigDecimal` and if you do math on them, the result will be the most precise of the two inputs.
+You don't have to be knowing or addressing the numerical types, we will do that for you. &#x20;

 {% hint style="warning" %}
 You can change this [setting in the configuration to false](../../configuration.md#use-high-precision-math) and it will use basic Double mathematics and it will be up to you when to use high precision evaluations.